mamewotoko/podplayer/README.md

 TODO
 ----------
+* Fix a bug that sometimes update podcast is blocked
 * Sort episode by date
 * Update podcast list by pull list to down
 * add search UI